 - There are different ranking scores for each age category.
 Nowadays, each player has the same points on each list.
 This means that current non-senior lists are only a filter over the senior list.

-- Fan Zhendong is the current U21 top ranked player, while with the new regulation he would not be ranked at all, as he did not take part in U21 competitions
+- Fan Zhendong is the current U21 top ranked player, but with the new regulation he would not be ranked at all, as he did not take part in U21 competitions

 - The new regulation establishes a virtual maximum amount of points to be achieved, as only eight results are considered.
-In the current ranking, there is not any maximum amount to be achieved.
+In the current ranking, there is no maximum amount that can be achieved.

 - The minimum amount of points that a ranked player can have in the new ranking drops from 200 to 6, which is the minimum reward for a tournament result.